Capital Region ESD 113

 Teacher Professional Development

-As part of the statewide Climate Science effort, Capital Region ESD 113 took on the challenge of designing, implementing, and moderating the Climate Science Canvas Course.
-This Learning Management System (LMS) provided teachers with up-to-date climate science data to analyze, and protocols for conducting a student-centered whole-class Argument from Evidence.
-One unique aspect of the course is the ability of K–12 teachers to contribute to discussion boards.
-Teachers can provide each other insights and helpful hints to apply what they have learned as a result of working through the course to their classrooms.
-Three cohorts were established in January, February, and March of 2019 with 80, 96, and 96 teachers enrolled respectively.
-The enrollees represent over 42 school districts from all nine ESDs.
+As part of the statewide Climate Science effort, Capital Region ESD 113 took on the challenge of designing, implementing, and moderating the Climate Science Canvas Courses.
+This Learning Management System (LMS) provided teachers with up-to-date climate science data to analyze and protocols for conducting student-centered lessons.
+One unique aspect of the courses is the ability of K–12 teachers to contribute to discussion boards.
+Teachers can provide each other insights and helpful hints to apply what they have learned as a result of working through the courses.

 One teacher said about the course, “This course allowed me to see that even my little learners can participate in respectful arguments about climate and the impact human activities have on the climate and the world around them.
 They learned to take turns listening to other students arguments even if they are different than theirs.”

 Pacific Education Institute, Washington Green Schools, and Tom Hathorn will each facilitate a grade band of teachers through a series of face-to-face meetings and ZOOM check-ins.
 These workshops are designed to introduce teachers to grade appropriate, locally relevant 3-D NGSS based activities that focus on climate science.
 Teachers will gain experience weaving the practices, disciplinary core ideas and cross cutting concepts around a local climate-based phenomenon.